-Growing up with the Big Four, banking with the Big Four, often means we stay with the Big Four as adults.
+Banking with the Big Four as kids, often means we stay with the Big Four as adults.
 But is this the right thing to do?
 If you’re thinking about applying for a credit card now, should you choose one from the massive range on offer from a Big Four bank?

-So, why should you choose ANZ as your credit card provider?
 One word: choice.
-As you may have gathered, ANZ is huge.
+ANZ is a huge banking superpower.
 It has hundreds of billions of dollars in assets and more product choice than you can shake a stick at.

 If you’re looking for credit cards, ANZ has ‘em.
 From rewards cards and low rate low fee cards, to the feature-packed status symbols that are gold and platinum cards.
 Want to know more?
 Let’s take a look to see what ANZ has to offer.

-What is a starter card?
 As you could probably guess, a starter card is designed as an introduction to credit cards.
-ANZ actually has a couple of starter cards: the ANZ First Credit Card and the ANZ First for Students Credit Card.
+ANZ actually has a starter card: the ANZ First Credit Card.

-We really don’t have time to get into credit histories and credit scores here.
 Just know that treating credit correctly now will stand you in good stead for the future.
-When you apply for fancier credit cards, car loans, and oh-my-gosh a home loan in the future, you will be extraordinarily happy that your credit is good.
+When you apply for fancier credit cards, car loans, and home loans in the future, you will be extraordinarily happy that your credit is good.
 Believe us.

 As for features, starter cards are not exactly feature-packed.
 You’ll usually find starter cards charge low annual fees, which means credit card companies aren’t overly excited to offer you expensive features.
 You may find a few good extras, but really, just focus on treating that piece of plastic properly.